 Are you fit enough to take part?

-If you have any medical conditions such as cardiac problems, asthma or diabetes it is essential that you discuss with your General Practitioner (GP) whether there is any medical reason why you should not run or train or run in any distance event(s).
+If you have any medical conditions such as cardiac problems, asthma or diabetes it is essential that you discuss with your General Practitioner (GP) whether there is any medical reason why you should not run or train to run in any distance event(s).
 They know the benefits of training but also the effects on your body.
 They may advise against you running the distance and if they do, you must take their advice.

 Please remember that you may need to make adjustments to your medication or treatment when running long distances.